Biography

 Quickly discover relevant content by filtering publications.

-(2023).
-An Atlas of Gas Motions in the TNG-Cluster Simulation: From Cluster Cores to the Outskirts. arXiv.
+(2024).
+An Atlas of Gas Motions in the TNG-Cluster Simulation: From Cluster Cores to the Outskirts.
+A&A.

 Contact